gradle/develocity-build-config-samples/common-custom-user-data-maven-extension/README.md

 The Common Custom User Data Maven Extension for Gradle Enterprise serves multiple purposes:
 - an example how to build and deploy your own Gradle Enterprise extension
-- a reusable artifact deployed to MavenCentral that you can apply to your build and it just works
+- a reusable artifact deployed to [Maven Central](https://search.maven.org/artifact/com.gradle/common-custom-user-data-maven-extension) that you can apply to your build and it just works

 Please refer to the [Gradle Enterprise Maven Extension User Manual](https://docs.gradle.com/enterprise/maven-extension/#using_the_common_custom_user_data_maven_extension) for more details.